-What does the size of your hometown have to do with what kind of artist you become?
-For Jenny Foster, a sleepy small Arizona town was exactly what fed her early exploration into art and is what gave her the one thing she needed to practice: lots and lots of free time.
+What does your hometown have to do with what kind of artist you become?
+For Jenny Foster, a small Arizona town along the Colorado River surrounded by petroglyphs and pottery shards left by the American Indians was exactly what fed her early exploration into art and continues to influence her style today.

 “When I was seven years old I had an easel so naturally, I went into painting mode,” Jenny says.
-“We had an itty-bitty craft store in town.
+“We had a wonderful craft store in town.
 That was the first time I ever painted and I’ve been pretty much completely obsessed ever since.”

-Decades later, Jenny’s acrylic paintings on canvas are synonymous with joy and happiness.
-She eschews a realistic style in favor of capturing the essence of her subject matter, which typically involves quirky, colorful animals with whimsical patterns and shapes.
+Decades later, Jenny’s mixed media paintings on canvas continue to incorporate the bold, contemporary beauty from the relics of her past.
+She eschews a realistic style in favor of capturing the essence of her subject matter, which typically involves joyful, whimsical subjects with stylized patterns and shapes.

 “I paint a lot of animals because of my love for animals,” Jenny says.
 “I love to get a certain expression from the animals through their eyes in a simple way.
 But it doesn’t have to be animals.
 This year I painted kids and flowers and different things, but if it’s not happy it doesn’t make it on my wall.”